Godsmith/trainfinity3/README.md

   - pathfind between
   - click previous node to revert
   - click latest node again to confirm and build? or just build immediately?
+  - if first node is clicked again, cancel
 - Missions
   	- Deliver first of each cargo
   	- Something that requires actually working production lines: